Azure Function HTTP Trigger

 The main work of the Azure Function HTTP Trigger is to invoke the Azure Function with the HTTP Request.
 HTTP Trigger is the basic and simplest trigger of an Azure Function.
 Mostly, People use the HTTP Trigger while performing the operation with the Azure Function.

-Basically, there are two response codes that HTTP Triggered functions return
+Basically, there are two response codes that HTTP Triggered functions to return

-• It returns the response code as HTTP 204 if in case there is no content.
+• It returns the response code as HTTP 204 if there is no content.

 • It returns the response code as HTTP 200 OK in case everything is ok and the Successful execution of the Azure Function.